-The biennial Jacyk Distinguished Fellowship is designed to bring senior scholars to Harvard University for a period of five months for focused research in Ukrainian history, literature, philology, culture, and other related areas of study in the humanities and social sciences fields.
+The Jacyk Distinguished Fellowship is designed to bring senior scholars to Harvard University for one academic term of focused research in Ukrainian history, literature, philology, culture, and other related areas of study in the humanities and social sciences fields.
 While in residence, the Jacyk Distinguished Fellow will use the University's unique resources to work on significant and innovative projects in Ukrainian studies, and in general to further his or her professional development.
 In addition, the Jacyk Distinguished Fellow will preside over the Petro Jacyk Seminar in Ukrainian Studies, a forum presented as part of the HURI Seminar Series in Ukrainian Studies.
 The forum shall consist of a formal presentation followed by a round-table discussion on a Ukrainian theme of the fellow’s choosing.

 All senior scholars in the field of Ukrainian studies are eligible to apply.
 Nominations may also be submitted.
-Individuals submitting nominations should submit a letter stating the nominees name, current position, field of study, and basis for nomination.
-E-mail nominations are also accepted.
-Letters and e-mail nominations are to be submitted to the Institute’s Programs Coordinator, Megan Duncan Smith; e-mail: email@example.com.
+Individuals submitting nominations should submit a letter stating the nominees name, current position, field of study, and basis for nomination to the Institute’s Programs Coordinator, Megan K. Duncan Smith, at email@example.com.

 HURI’s Research Fellowships support independent research on topics pertaining to Ukraine while in residence at Harvard.
 Individuals who hold a doctorate, or its academic equivalent (eg. kandydat nauk), in a field in the humanities or social sciences and who have demonstrated a commitment to Ukrainian studies are eligible to apply.